ShanaGlenzer/locationkit-docs/docs/ios/using-locationkit.md

 ##1.
 Create an account

-The first thing you'll need to do is to [sign up for an account](http://developer.socialradar.com).
-This will generate your Developer Portal, and an API key.
+The first thing you'll need to do is to [sign up for an account](http://developer.socialradar.com/#/signup).
+This will generate your Developer Portal account, and generate your API token.

-Within the Developer Portal, you will be able to find your API token, and find insights into the usage of your app with LocationKit.
+Within the Developer Portal, you will be able to find your API token, and find insights into the location-based usage of your app with LocationKit.

 ***